phelani-xolisa/xolisa-phelani/1starticle.md

 # First time learning software development

 <p> My first time learnig software development was in mid year 2017, i had no computer or laptop to use as my platform. my coding platform
 was my 32 page book.
-I wrote my first ( Hello world ) using my Mr Pauls laptop, one weeK passed and Paul gave me his old computer boss to use when am practicing my code.
+I wrote my first ( Hello world ) using my Mr Pauls laptop, one week passed and Paul gave me his old computer box to use when am practicing my code.
 The first language i learnend was Hyper text markup language then Cascading Style Sheets was the second one and javascript.</p>